larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 accordance with guidance developed by the moderators and approved by the IESG.
 As such, they shall address reports of inappropriate behavior in a timely fashion, apprising moderators of their disposition.
-For a Working Group, the chairs should perform moderation in a way that obviates the need for moderator team involvement.
+For a Working Group, the chairs should aim to perform moderation in a way that obviates the need for moderator team involvement.

 **Moderators** are responsible for establishing processes to